A Practical Guide to Safe Online Payments in Australia

 Before entering any payment information, always check the website's address bar.
 The presence of a padlock icon and an address that begins with "https://" means the connection is secure and your data is encrypted.
 This is a non-negotiable first step for any online transaction.

 Most Australian banking apps allow you to set up instant push notifications for any transaction made on your account.
-This is one of the fastest ways to spot fraudulent activity, allowing you to contact your bank and lock your card immediately.
+This is one of the fastest ways to spot fraudulent activity, allowing you to contact your bank and lock your card immediately if you see something unexpected.

 Leverage Secure Payment Platforms

-• PayID and BPAY: For direct bank transfers, using PayID (which links to your phone number or email) is often safer than entering BSB and account numbers, as it confirms the recipient's name before you approve the payment, helping to prevent payment redirection scams.
+PayID and BPAY: For direct bank transfers, using PayID (which links to your phone number or email) is often safer than entering BSB and account numbers, as it confirms the recipient's name before you approve the payment — helping to prevent payment redirection scams.
 BPAY is also a highly secure way to pay bills directly from your bank account.
+When used alongside the new Confirmation of Payee service, bank transfers now have multiple layers of verification protecting you.

 Practice Strong Password Hygiene

 Use a unique, complex password for every important account, especially for banking and payments.
-A password manager can help you generate and store strong passwords securely, so you don't have to remember them all.
+A password manager can help you generate and store strong passwords securely, so you do not have to remember them all.
 Never reuse your banking password for any other service.

 Conclusion: Making Security a Habit